 Getting ready to study

-Anaïs shares three easy recipes to share with your friends - the pancakes look delicious!
-Daisy, who has different dietary requirements, shows you what she cooks and eats during a typical week at uni.
-Plus, Sammie, talks you through two quick and easy recipes - a tuna wrap, and a tofu stir-fry.
+Plus, Anaïs shares three easy recipes to share with your friends - the pancakes look delicious!
+And Daisy, who has different food allergies, shows you what she cooks during a typical week at uni:

 Settling in and making friends